 Kukum Field, World War II airfield in Guadalcanal, Solomon Islands

-Construction began in 1942 and finished in early 1943 to serve as a fighter base.
-After the war, operations ceased and the military infrastructure was gradually removed.
+Construction started in 1942 and was completed in early 1943 to serve as a fighter base during the Pacific campaign.
+Once the war ended, the military infrastructure was gradually removed from the site.

 The community of curious travelers